isomerpages/ura-mbsc2020/index.md

 description: A Bay of Hopes and Dreams
 image: /images/
 permalink: /
-notification: Tickets on sale now for STAR ISLAND Singapore Countdown Edition 2019 - 2020
+notification: Check out our Events Page for more details
 sections:
     - hero:
         title: 31 December 2019